Trade and Investment

 China in particular is known to be a dominant force in many sustainability-focused industries, including semiconductors and EVs.
 What is the current state of play and how is the rest of the world responding?

 FM: As China’s economy matures and stabilises, we are seeing greater investment in innovative, high-value products and industries such as semiconductors, which have a crucial role in the creation of EVs, solar panels and wind turbine infrastructure.
-This year, China has ramped up plans to increase its global share of semiconductor production, adding more new production capacity than the rest of the world combined in 2024.
-China is also the world’s largest silicon producer, an essential material for the production of the chips used within semiconductors.
+This year, China has ramped up plans to increase its global share of semiconductor production, adding more new production capacity than the rest of the world combined in 20242.
+China is also the world’s largest silicon producer, an essential material for the production of the semiconductors used within chips.

 MH: Alongside China, South Korea is one of the “big four” semiconductor producers, generating over half of the world’s memory chips used for data storage and management in PCs, smartphones and SD cards.
 To support the industry, the government has introduced initiatives such as tax incentives for chip investments, and plans to build the world’s largest chip centre.